What is Shopify and how does it work?

 Here are the steps you need to take to start a Shopify store:

 - Sign Up For Shopify: Again, you don’t have to pay anything yet to create a Shopify account.
 Once you provide your email address, you’ll choose a password and store name.
 Make sure the name of your shop will be unique since that will allow you to purchase the same domain name.

 - Add A Product To Your Shop: As soon as you gain access to your dashboard, the platform will take you to your new website.
 It’s time to start customizing your store and adding products your future clients would like to buy.

 - Customize Your Store: If you ask me, don’t waste too much time on customization – you can always do that later.
 For now, you should select a theme, create a logo, and pick brand colors.

-- Setup Your Domain: To setup your domain, you’ll need to go back to your dashboard and click Add Domain.
+- Setup Your Domain: To set up your domain, you’ll need to go back to your dashboard and click Add Domain.
 Then, transfer an existing domain or register a new one.
-You can purchase a domain from Shopify and add it to your store or buy it elsewhere and add it into Shopify.
+You can purchase a domain from Shopify and add it to your store or buy it elsewhere and add it to Shopify.

 How To Use Shopify’s Tools To Develop Your Online Store